Steven9Smith/Unity-Mathmatics-Noise-Demo/README.md

 I hope you enjoy it and feel free to [donate](paypal.me/9ssmith9) if you want by clicking the donate link.

+Here is a [discord link](https://discord.gg/M9buruM) if you have any comment or needs some help :)

 ### Tutorial
 **Startup**